 Many exceptional minds and bold personalities from various walks of life have spoken of humanity, whether explicitly or through playful allegory, as suffering from a hallucination, from a false and distorted self-examination that never fails to place itself at the center of all existence.
 And it’s like, uh, okay.
 I don’t think such rude allegations of self-delusion are warranted when you consider how humankind does have a rich history of being awesome.
 I mean, we did land on the Moon, split the atom, and gave inventing fusion reactors the good old college try.
 Doesn’t that deserve a gold star or something?

 What other creature of reason has ever reached one million points in Donkey Kong, had enough perceptive power to admire the stainless steal lines of a DeLorean, invented garments that stretched at the waist, or used a pocket calculator for long division?
 This is what makes the “naked ape” so great.
-It’s our insatiable curiosity, our cleverness, and intellectual athleticism that will always and forever make the world a more… interesting place.
-But perhaps this greatness can be further illustrated by our keen interest in watching others of our tribe accomplish great things—that we too feel invigorated and energized to be more courageous ourself.
+It’s our insatiable curiosity, our cleverness, our intellectual athleticism that will always and forever make the world a more… interesting place.
+Perhaps this greatness can be further illustrated by our keen interest in watching others of our tribe accomplish great things—that we too feel invigorated and energized to do great things ourselves.
 Humanity is empowered and pushed onward by the phrase, “Anything you can do, I can do better.”
-This way of living, this grandeur, this epitome of the human spirit is the single, greatest quality of the human species because it, by itself, guarantees that we will always be someplace further along tomorrow.
-But not everyone shares the same romance for the human being.
+This way of living, this grandeur, this epitome of the human spirit is the single, greatest quality of the human species because it, by itself, guarantees that we will always be someplace further along tomorrow than where we are today.
+Unfortunately, not everyone shares this same romance for the human being.

 Consider all the times when humanity has faced adversity, both in the real world and in the works of fiction.
 On one hand, we’ve had volcano explosions, potato famines, global floods, plagues, stock market crashes, toilet paper shortages, world wars, nuclear weapons, and 9-to-5 jobs.
 And on the other: alien invasions, time loops, asteroid impacts, Death Stars, and T-800 robots sent back in time to kill us.
 But doesn’t humanity always survive?
 Don’t we live to fight another day?
 Fuck yeah, we do!